rstyczynski/ansible-tricks/progress/sprint_8/sprint_8_tests.md

 ## Test Execution Notes

-Tests not executed in this environment; requires running mock or real Ara endpoint locally.
+Tests not executed in this environment; requires running mock or real Ara endpoint and GitHub credentials for full flow.